Deadlines

 In addition to the criteria above, the entire setup must be fully automated using Terraform, and the Terraform code must be uploaded to a Git repository accessible by the lecturers.
 The following criteria must also be true:

-• Your code must be on the master branch and in the main folder.
+- Your code must be on the

-• After applying the configuration, all resources from Sprint 1 must be present, plus one single monitoring instance.
+must succeed and must leave no resources behind.- After applying the configuration, all resources from Sprint 1 must be present, plus one single monitoring instance.

-• Prometheus must be accessesible using port 9090 on the public IP of the monitoring instance within 5 minutes.
+- Prometheus must be accessesible using port 9090 on the public IP of the monitoring instance within 5 minutes.

 Service discovery implementation (+5%)#